FridaWikell/kalmar-stadsmission/README.md

 The responsivness has been tested in DevTools.
 It has also been tested through visiting the website in two different desktop sizes and one small device (mobile phone).

+### Bugs

+During the testing some bugs where found.

+When the HTML validation was done the first time, it was an error which said anchor tags weren't supposed to be in button tags.
+It was changed by changing the code to another solution.
+It didn't get any errors at the next validation.
+This code was changed once again to make the code easier and more accesible for screen readers.

+When the site was tested in Lighthouse, it gave some improvment tips in making the image files smaller to make the loading speed faster.
+It was made for the image at Get involved page, the only image it warned about.

+When the accessibility testing was made in Wave Webaim, two errors occured.

+FIX IT!!

 ## Technologies Used

 For the site, HTML and CSS has been used.